ndd21/PHYS281/docs/demo-anaconda.md

 !!! note
     The full Anaconda installation will require just under 3 Gb of space on your computer.

-    For users who are confident using a text-based @(terminal) there is a much lighter weight installation that can be used called [Miniconda](https://docs.conda.io/en/latest/miniconda.html), which does not provide many of the graphical user interface tools.
+    For users who are confident using a text-based [terminal](glossary.md#terminal) there is a much lighter weight installation that can be used called [Miniconda](https://docs.conda.io/en/latest/miniconda.html), which does not provide many of the graphical user interface tools.